Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

 ##### SAVE EXPERIMENT/CONFIGURATION
 Click on the save icon placed at the top-right corner of the view to save the experiment or the experiment configuation.
-You'll be able to retrieve the savings in the Home section under "Last experiment saved" and "Last configuration used" voices.
+You'll be able to retrieve the saves in the Home section under the "Last experiment saved" and "Last configuration used" voices.